Ensembles in the Tell School

 These ensembles will enable students to improve their ability to rehearse, arrange, perform, and record commercial popular music repertoire in a collaborative environment.
 Song selection, arrangement duties, individual rehearsal schedules, and recording goals will be arranged at the beginning of each semester.

-Marauder Marching Band brings to Millersville students the exciting music and spectacular effects of a corps-style collegiate marching band.
-The band performs at all left football games in addition to periodic appearances at away games and collegiate and high school marching band exhibitions.
+The Marauder Marching Band brings to Millersville students the exciting music and spectacular effects of a corps-style collegiate marching band.
+The band performs at all home football games in addition to periodic appearances at away games and collegiate and high school marching band exhibitions.
 Membership is open to all students, regardless of major.
-There are no auditions for instrumentalists; color guards should contact the director for specific audition information.
+There are no auditions for instrumentalists; color guards should contact Dr. Cernuto for specific audition information.

 In existence for more than thirty years, the Percussion Ensemble is comprised of percussion majors and minors, and other department instrumentalists, in the Tell School of Music.
 The members find percussion ensemble to serve as an important part of their training and remain dedicated to the furtherance of percussion ensemble music as one of America’s most exciting art forms.
 The ensembles perform several concerts each year featuring a wide array of repertoire, including classic percussion ensemble literature, jazz percussion, and world music styles, and is credited with the premiers of many new works and arrangements for the medium.
 The group is supported by MU’s significant collection of western and non-western percussion instruments and outstanding ensemble library.
 MUPE has performed extensively on regional tours, at numerous Percussive Arts Society events, as guests at area colleges, and remains active in the community as part of Lancaster’s Music For Everyone.
 The ensemble has premiered percussion works by Tony Miceli, Colleen Clark, and Thom Kozumplik, and in most recent years has shared the stage with She-e Wu, John Riley, Gordon Stout, Rolando Morales-Matos, Kevin Bobo, Christos Rafalides, Marassa Duo, LOOP 243, Gilmar Goulart, Daniel Glass, and other regional artists and ensembles.